sparkbox/br-frontend-tooling-demo/exercise-5-webpack/README.md

 - Make a `webpack.config.js`
 - Point the entry at `/src/js/app.js`
 - Point the output at `/src/js/app.min.js`
-- Add the Wepback Babel Loader
+- Add the Webpack Babel Loader
-- If you have time look at adding the Uglify plugin into Wepback!
+- If you have time look at adding the Uglify plugin into Webpack!